Will Mars: Career

 Mars began performing stand-up comedy in the United Kingdom in early-2009.

 During these early years, Mars created and produced the critically acclaimed, Joke Thieves show.
 This show has appeared regularly at the Edinburgh Festival Fringe since 2013 and has been produced for television in both the U.K. and the U.S. The show is now hosted by Mars and recorded regularly as a podcast on Spotify.

 Mars relocated to the United States in early 2014.
 In late 2016 he attended an open-call audition at the Apollo Theater, Harlem, as an amateur comedian, and became a finalist in the venue's talent hunt.
 This led to him making his U.S. network television debut on the 25th Anniversary Special of Fox's Showtime at the Apollo alongside comedians Steve Harvey, Tracy Morgan and Gabriel Iglesias.

 In 2018, Mars made several appearances on Season 8 of NBC's Trial by Laughter becoming a series finalist.

 Mars won the only award given out at the Edinburgh Fringe in 2021, The Malcolm Hardee Cunning Stunt Award.

 At the Edinburgh Fringe in 2022, Mars debuted his 10th solo hour show, Will Mars: My Life in One-Liners.
 The show received favourable reviews from well-known fringe critics including Sharon Lougher of Metro, Kate Copstick from The Scotsman and Bruce Dessau of the Evening Standard and beyondthejoke.co.uk.
 Mars was also nominated for best show in the Amused Moose Comedy Awards.

-Personal life

-Mars met his girlfriend Sarah Lee, a partner at Penningtons Manches Cooper law firm on the London comedy circuit.
-In 2019 they created and performed a comedy chat show, The Mars & Lee show, together at the Edinburgh Festival Fringe.
-The couple live in North London with their two children.